yegor256/blog/_drafts/encapsulation.md

 The result of `toString()` is not treated as it is supposed to be treated.
 Not as a solid string, but as data with some internal structure, which is _known_ to the client.
-The _knowledge_ the client posseses about the output is the key problem here.
+The _knowledge_ the client possesses about the output is the key problem here.
 The client knows too much and uses this knowledge for its own benefit: to deconstruct the data and manipulate the result.

 Can we really prohibit the client from doing this?
-There is no such feature in any programming language, to my knowlege.
+There is no such feature in any programming language, to my knowledge.
 When the output of the method is delivered to the client, the client is allowed to do whatever is needed with it.
 This is that lack of respect to encapsulation, if I correctly understood Dr. West.
 And we are not even discussing